 Blame Ourselves or others.

-Judgement Don’t make a global description of the person or yourself.
+Judgment Don’t make a global description of the person or yourself.

 Denial of Responsibility Don’t attribute things to outside factors.

 Demands Don’t force actions on others, try to find a mutually beneficial action.

 Bad Listening Don’t give advice, story-tell, shut-down the conversation with platitudes, console, pity, interrogate or correct.

 My favourite example comes from Marshall’s peace-keeping work, which I’ve adapted below from one of his interviews.
 Try to see how the four steps noted above are used in the scenario.